reard96/bi-tool-test-pg/README.md

 now the soccer postgres db was running on my local machine

-included all of these files in the zipped 'data' directory
+The `.sql` dump, `.sqlite` DB, and all of the `.csv` files are included in `data.zip`.

-### Linking to Mode
+### Linking to your BI tool
+*Note that some of these instructions may be specific to [Mode Analytics](https://modeanalytics.com/), the BI tool I was testing.*

+Steps to link to Mode.

 ## Testing the BI tool's capabilities
+Now that you have your BI tool layered over your Postgres DB, you're ready to play with the data!
+Some sample tests you could run:

 Things we're testing:
 - SQL querying ease and speed